blynkkk/blynkkk.github.io/BlynkServer.md

 ## Administration UI

 Blynk server also has administration panel where you could monitor your server.
-It could be accessible with URL.
+It could be accessible with next URL:

         https://your_ip:7443/admin